vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

 | 0000003               | Hand Cream    | 10/31/2019            |
 +-----------------------+---------------+-----------------------+

-When a sales order for 25 units of Hand Cream is created, Odoo automatically reserves the lots with the closest expiration date, :guilabel:`0000001` and :guilabel:`0000003`.
+When a sales order for 25 units of Hand Cream is created, Leansoft automatically reserves the lots with the closest expiration date, :guilabel:`0000001` and :guilabel:`0000003`.

 .. image:: removal/reserved-hand-cream.png